 Challenge: Most AI models perform well on historical data, but when they are used for real-time trading, they make mistakes due to overfitting (meaning the model distinguishes noise instead of learning patterns).

 Solution: Skilled developers like the Peiko team use proper validation techniques for model testing.
-We experiment with models under various market regimes (bull, bear, sideways) so that they don’t become brittle.
+We also use strategy testing across different market regimes (bull, bear, sideways) so models don’t become brittle.

 Black-box decision making